jdjakub/papers/convivial-2020/acm-style/manuscript-acm.md

 # The Id system as a part of the solution
 The \OROM{} system was designed with a goal of eliminating the "artificial" distinction between implementation language and end-user language, by means of a mostly self-defining, or "meta-circular" object model.
 This general way of working on a piece of software "by means of itself" is easy to agree with, even if OOP is not to everyone's taste.
 It is an open question whether \OROM{}'s approach could be applied to other programming styles.

 The allure of meta-circularity here is not merely in being "cool", but that it paves the way to end-user empowerment.
 This is somewhat misleading because in \OROM{}, these "end-users" are actually programmers.
-However, its purpose is to free a programmer's dependence on some distant and busy^[Not to mention *unelected?* "Take Back Control!" (jokes aside, in this context it makes a lot of sense.)] language designer.
+However, its purpose is to free a programmer's dependence on some distant and busy^[Not to mention *unelected?* "Take Back Control!"
+(Jokes aside, in this context it makes a lot of sense.)] language designer.
 It seems plausible that this is a step on the way to enabling *creation* of a piece of software which non-programmers do not depend on us for.

 I emphasise that this is the *allure* of \OROM{}.
 However, there are some significant practical issues that must be overcome or clarified first.

 ## Minimal descriptions
-The \OROM{} paper was part of the STEPS project of Alan Kay's VPRI^[Viewpoints Research Institute].
-This project argued that the immense level of "accidental complexity" present in software implementation could be reduced, and Kay himself dreams of an end result analogous to a "Maxwell's Equations" of software.
+The \OROM{} paper was part of the STEPS project of Alan Kay's VPRI.^[Viewpoints Research Institute] This project argued that the immense level of "accidental complexity" present in software implementation could be reduced, and Kay himself dreams of an end result analogous to a "Maxwell's Equations" of software.
 That is: the behaviour of electromagnetic fields can be represented in four short equations that fit "on a T-shirt".

 A self-hosted LISP interpreter fits on a page.
 Could we aim at a similar "fundamental description of software" that fits on something less than millions of lines of code?

 This argument as stated suffers by glossing over an important fact.
 Maxwell's equations certainly do fit onto a T-shirt, but most people will not be able to explain what they mean.
 What typically amounts to years of study is compressed into those mathematical symbols, and the learning material involved most certainly does *not* fit on a T-shirt.
-The obvious *reductio ad absurdum* is where we encapsulate these equations under a single symbol^[In fact, this is almost achieved by the formalism of Geometric Calculus, which reduces them to only one equation.], $\mathcal{M}$. $\mathcal{M}$ is defined as "Maxwell's Equations are true".
+The obvious *reductio ad absurdum* is where we encapsulate these equations under a single symbol,^[In fact, this is almost achieved by the formalism of Geometric Calculus, which reduces them to only one equation.] $\mathcal{M}$. $\mathcal{M}$ is defined as "Maxwell's Equations are true".
 Ta-da---this fits on a coin, but good luck doing anything with it.

 I say this not to dismiss the argument, but to highlight the *actually hard part* of getting a "concise description" of some system; defining complexity away into a symbol helps us no more than naming the solution to an equation "$x$".
 There is a connection with data compression: even if the data is successfully compressed into a smaller file, the size of the compression *program* should be added as well.
 What matters is to reduce the *combined* size of notation and substrate.